-This course provides a foundation in the science of exercise nutrition and bioenergetics.
-These foundational principles will be used in constructing sound nutritional recommendations as they apply to human physical activity and sports medicine.
-Current research concerning pharmacologic and nutritional ergogenic aids, disordered eating, fluid balance and thermoregulation, and body composition will be discussed.
+This course provides a foundation in the science of exercise nutrition and wellness.
+These foundational principles will be used in promoting healthy lifestyle behaviors and constructing sound nutritional and fitness recommendations as they apply to human physical activity and sports medicine.
+Current research concerning pharmacologic and nutritional ergogenic aids, disordered eating, fluid balance and thermoregulation, body composition, and risk factor screening will be discussed.